In this guide we’ll look at the best garden swing seats for the UK market.

 For most people, it is often a matter of aesthetics as to whether they choose wood or steel.
 Steel frames generally require no maintenance, whereas wooden frames will likely require treating annually with a sealant to stop moisture getting in.

 If the steel is powder coated, it should be durable and relatively rust resistant.
 However, it’s still important to keep metal swing seats dry and under a waterproof cover when not in use in order to prolong their life.

 If you choose a wooden frame, go for wood that has been pressure treated and is FSC certified.
 Pressure treated wood is usually guaranteed against rot and insect infestations for several years.
 FSC certified wood has been responsibly sourced, and is therefore generally considered better for the environment.
 It comes from a forest that has been approved and confirmed to meet high environmental and social standards and is cut down in a way that is not damaging to the natural habitat of animals.

 Garden Swing Seat FAQs

-If your swing seat is too large to store, you can buy covers to protect your garden swing seat from wet weather.
+If your swing seat is too large to store, you can buy a cover to protect it from wet weather.
 If you can’t find one to fit your model, you can usually cover them with a tarpaulin through the winter months.
-You should also make sure your garden swing seat is protected from wind as they can become damaged if they get blown over.
-Either move your garden swing seat to a sheltered are or secure it with ground anchors or heavy-duty pegs.
+Using bungee cords is one way to help keep tarpaulin in place.